 Happy Valentines Day to the World!
 People typically take time on Valentine’s Day to wish their loved ones a happy day and celebrate the love they share with each other.
 This usually takes many forms that include buying gifts like candy, jewelry, lingerie, and many other romantic goodies.
 But I want to take this time on Valentine’s Day to say “I love you” to the world.

-If I hadn’t had the opportunity to travel to so many countries I wouldn’t have the appreciation that I have for my friends and family right here at home.
+If I hadn’t had the opportunity to travel to so many countries I wouldn’t have the appreciation that I have for my friends and family all over the world.

 Travel is a Luxury